About the Program

 Perhaps most importantly, begin to develop a concept of professional identity.

-Student externs spend one to two days at their externship site each week, and must enroll in an accompanying course taught by Washington and Lee’s Director of Externships and Professor of Practice, Tammi Hellwig, or other designated faculty.
+Student externs spend one to two days at their externship site each week, and must enroll in an accompanying course taught by Washington and Lee’s Assistant Dean for Clinic and Externship Administration and Professor of Practice, Tammi Hellwig, or other designated faculty.
 Externship faculty maintain an ongoing “conversation” with supervisors, who are asked to evaluate their extern at the midpoint and the close of the semester.